Newark Police Officers Wounded By Rooftop Sniper: What We Know So Far (UPDATE)

 Video obtained by Daily Voice shows the first officer on his back and holding his neck next to a large splotch of blood in the street.

-Another officer takes over while her colleagues draw their weapons and scan the rooftops.
+Another officer takes over while her colleagues draw their weapons and scan the rooftops as the civilians take cover.

 Both injured officers were rushed to University Hospital by their colleagues, law enforcement sources told Daily Voice.